nabulator/nabulator.github.io/src/openpad.md

 Building the individual modules became **very** monotonous and I almost injured myself twice while zoning out and neglecting safety.
-Exactly 9 squares brackets with glue butt joints holding everthyng together.
+Exactly 9 squares brackets with glue butt joints holding everything together.
 I was also sloppy with gluing and the panels weren't completely level with the floor.
 This would become an issue later when you string the pad together!

-Alignment is a big issue when dealing with modular blocks so I built the alignment blocks *first*, then glued then on while they were already coupled using heavy stones and brikcs to clamp.
+Alignment is a big issue when dealing with modular blocks so I built the alignment blocks *first*, then glued then on while they were already coupled using heavy stones and bricks to clamp.
 There are two M6 screws used to hold each edge of the module.
 Threads were tapped directly into the thin wooden alignment blocks.
 This is fine when the pad is flat but when you hold the pad vertically, it is slightly wobbling at several joints.
 In my